Skip to Content

 1. Submit our online Interest Form

-2. You will get a follow up email with the application and if you are over 18 a link to the background check from Emily Gagnon, Bloomington Public Schools Volunteer Connection Placement Specialist, egagnon@isd271.org.
+2. You will get a follow up email with the Bloomington Public School online volunteer application and background check from Emily Gagnon, Bloomington Public Schools Volunteer Experiences Coordinator, egagnon@isd271.org.
 Complete the application.
 If you are over 18 agree to them doing the background check (no cost to you).

-3. Complete a 15-minute training/orientation with Emily Gagnon.
+3. Complete a 30-minute training/orientation with Emily Gagnon.

 Questions